 - Put all the ingredients in the bottle.

-- Cap the bottle and let it stand at room temperature for 1 to 3 days.
-Give it a try in between.
+- Cap the bottle and leave at room temperature for 1 to 3 days.
+In the meantime try it out.

-- If the taste and carbonation are suitable, filter the ingredients and store the kombucha in the refrigerator.
+- If the taste and carbon dioxide content are right, filter the ingredients and store the kombucha in the fridge.

-What can elderflower do for you: The flowers contain, among other things, pectins, essential oil, vitamin C, vitamins A, B, tannins, the minerals iron and zinc, trace elements and plant substances such as flavonoids.
-All of these ingredients give the plant one Diuretic, sweaty, laxative, anti-inflammatory and antiseptic effects .
-Also contained in elderflower Antioxidants fight off free radicals , neutralize them and protect the body from cell damage.
-Traditionally, elderflowers are called „Detoxifier“ used to strengthen the immune system.
+What can the elderflower do for you: The flowers contain pectins, essential oil, vitamin C, vitamin A, B, tannins, the minerals iron and zinc, trace elements and active plant substances such as flavonoids.
+All these ingredients give the plant a diuretic and diaphoretic, laxative, anti-inflammatory and antiseptic effect .
+The antioxidants also contained in elderflowers ward off free radicals , neutralize them and protect the body from cell damage.
+Traditionally, elderflower has been used as a "detoxifier" to boost the immune system.

 What you need:

-- 6 to 10 peppermint leaves (depending on the desired intensity)
+- 6 to 10 peppermint leaves (depending on desired intensity)

 How to do it: